NEW YORK CITY

 The beer taps at McGillin's Olde Ale House have been flowing since the 1860's and this St. Patrick's Day will be on exception.
 Although the Philadelphia parade will take place on Sunday, March 14, McGillin's will be celebrating the Irish saint throughout the week with beer specials and a heck of a party.

 McGillins is located at 1310 Drury Street, Philadelphia.
 215-735-5562

 If it's an authentic Irish bar you're looking for in the Bay area to celebrate your St. Patrick's Day then a trip to O'Reilly's Irish Bar is a must.
-Friendly staff, great food and beer is what will be on offer on St. Patrick's Day as well as lots of fun to go around.
+Friendly staff, great food, and beer are what will be on offer on St. Patrick's Day as well as lots of fun to go around.

 To have a sunny St. Patrick's Day visit O'Reilly's at 622 Green Street, San Francisco.
 415-989-6222

-If it's sunshine, good food and a nice cold beer your seeking then may we recommend, Waxy O'Connors - described by locals as a truly authentic Irish pub with great grub.
+If it's the sunshine, good food, and a nice cold beer you're seeking then may we recommend, Waxy O'Connors - described by locals as a truly authentic Irish pub with great grub.
 The bar is having a three-day Patty's bash and welcomes everyone to come in and join the fun.

 Since opening their doors in December 1997, Waxyis has provided a warm, yet exuberant atmosphere that feels like home-away-from-home for yacht crew and business professionals alike.
 Patrons enjoy imported beers and mouth watering traditional Irish and American fare.

 1095 SE 17th St. Fort Lauderdale, Florida 954-525-WAXY